DomMarcone/MathNodes/README.md

 cmake ..
 ```

- *parse* is a trivial program parse a series of expressions. *iparse* is a slighly more robust inline parser, as it has built in help functions and can accept command line arguments.
+ *parse* is a trivial program which can parse and give the results of simple math expressions.
+ *iparse* is a slighly more robust inline parser, as it has built in help functions and can accept command line arguments.
+Please run ```iparse --help``` to get a full list of supported features.